Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Supti7/project_description.md

     -   Show the average salary of top 5 jobs with entry level and/or mid level.
-    -   Generate two more plots for North America (NA) and Europe (EU) with the percentage you have chosen for the first graph.
+    -   Generate two more choropleth or violin plots for North America (NA) and Europe (EU) with the percentage you have chosen for the first graph.
 If you have confusion regarding countries like Russia, please exclude them.

 ## Ideas for further work